It can be hard to place a monetary value on something that carries sentimental value.

-You can’t guarantee changes in the market, and you can’t change your neighborhood, but appraisers recommend doing a few things to ensure you understand your home's value, and they offer some easy fixes to increase interest from buyers.
+You can’t guarantee changes in the market, and you can’t change your neighborhood, but appraisers recommend doing a few things to ensure you understand your home's value.
+Below, they offer some easy fixes to increase interest from buyers.

-Talk to the appraiser.
 It doesn't hurt to talk to the appraiser about what led him to the specific value of your home.
 And if you think something is missing from his conclusion, mention it.
-Lance Coyle, president of the Appraisal Institute and an appraiser in Dallas, says human error can potentially lead to a mistake in the analysis.
-"If it's not factually correct, 99.9 percent of appraisers out there are going to fix it, with no questions asked," Coyle says.

 Even when all the facts are right, it's possible the appraiser is unaware of a similar house on the market that isn't available in the public record, and any missing transactions can have an impact on your home's value.

 “Maybe (the homeowner) can provide the bank with some additional comparable sales data, or information about the subject property,” says Stephen Wagner, 2019 president of the Appraisal Institute.

 Ask for the Price You Think Is Best

 An appraised value that's lower than expected doesn’t mean there isn't a possibility you could sell your home for more money.
 If you believe you can get a higher offer, go for it.